 Recently, the state of Rhode Island legalized sports betting in November 2018.
 It has been reported that the state is looking towards recently legalized sports betting to fill a $200 million budget hole.

-With the New England Patriots playing in Super Bowl LIII, New England and Rhode Island residence are taking full advantage of legalized sports betting.
+With the New England Patriots playing in Super Bowl LIII, New England and Rhode Island residents are taking full advantage of legalized sports betting.

-Johnson explained that, “New England residence are waiting for hours in line to get their bets placed, leaving many to look towards a mobile option.
+Johnson explained that “New England residents are waiting for hours in line to get their bets placed, leaving many to look towards a mobile option.
 According to our agents and users, many are looking towards another option or creating their own.”

 In May of 2018, the state of Nevada also legalized sports betting, allowing the public to openly bet on their favorite teams, sports or props.
 Recently, it has been reported that Super Bowl Betting has increased by $26.1 million dollars in the past year alone.

 It’s estimated the average sportsbook covers approximately 64 different prop bets relating to the Super Bowl, ranging from the halftime show to players to score first.